XxAntxX/Python_ShoppingList/Readme.md

 **User stories:**
 1. As a user, I want to list the items I need.
-2. As a user, I want to reuse previous lists.
+2. As a user, I want to add the quantity of the item (so I dont buy too little/much) and the price per piece (if I know it)
-3. As a user, I want discounts to be applied automatically.
+3. As a user, I want to reuse previous lists.
-4. As a user, I want an invoice to be created and saved as a file.
+4. As a user, I want to delete lists if I don't need them anymore

 **Use cases:**
-- Show Menu (from `menu.txt`)
+- Create, edit, save and delete lists
-- Create Order (choose pizzas)
+- List items I want to buy
-- Show Current Order and Total
+- Apply a qunatity and a price to an item
-- Print Invoice (to `invoice_xxx.txt`)
+- Show all listed items

 ---